SAGA: Detecting Security Vulnerabilities Using Static Aspect Analysis: Source Code Representation

 Then, from the AST we also extract \emph{statement labels}, which are strings corresponding to \python statement types.
 Each statement $\progStmt$ is always associated with a unique statement label, denoted $\progStmtLabel{\progStmt}$.
 For our running example, $\progStmtLabel{\progStmt_{\ref*{line:runningExample:genPublic}}} = \labelAssign$, $\progStmtLabel{\progStmt_{\ref*{line:runningExample:noViolation}}} = \labelExp$, $\progStmtLabel{\progStmt_{\ref*{line:runningExample:notSensitive}}} = \labelFor$, etc.

-Finally, we gather information on symbols occurring in each statement.
+Finally, we gather information about the symbols that occur in each statement.
 As opposed to the original work~\cite{DR19} where symbols are considered together for each statement, we split each statement into relevant \emph{statement expressions}.
 For instance, we consider in the assignment statement \pyCode{k = genPrivate(keySize)} its left-hand side \pyCode{k} and its right-hand side \pyCode{genPrivate(keySize)} as distinct expressions.
 Note that statements like $\srcPass$ and $\srcBreak$ contain no statement expression, statements like $\srcStmtReturn{\srcExpr}$ and $\srcWhile\ \srcExpr$ contain one statement expression $\srcExpr$, and statements like $\srcStmtAssign{\srcVar}{\srcExpr}$ and $\srcFor\ \srcVar\ \srcIn\ \srcExpr$ contain two statement expressions $\srcVar$ and $\srcExpr$.
 Given a statement $\progStmt$, we denote by $\progExprs{\progStmt}$ the list of statement expressions occurring in that statement.